-We are privileged to have the following individuals on our Board of Directors and management team.
+We are privileged to have the following individuals on our Management Team and our Board of Directors.

 Ed is passionate about spreading the message that environmental and financial sustainability can – and must – coexist.
 Ed understands deeply that unless people and organizations are incentivized to participate in the green economy, to meet immediate needs they’ll continue to do as they’ve always done.